 The API Reference documents information on what parameters/headers are available with each API call the WeatherLink v2 API supports.

-To make the API call to the /stations API endpoint you need to make an HTTP GET API call to the following URL and include a header named X-Api-Secret set to the value of your API Secret.
+API endpoint you need to make an HTTP GET API call to the following URL and include a header named X-Api-Secret

 https://api.weatherlink.com/v2/stations?api-key={YOUR API KEY}